kap6006/Project2Cmpsc472/README.md

 ## Project Goals
 In this course we learned what goes into designing operating systems and about how different types of devices require different types of operating systems.
 For this project we were tasked with creating a novel product that is related to wildfires and demonstrates knowledge on operating systems concepts.
 We decided to design a wildfire monitoring system that uses sensor data to track temperature, humidity, and smoke levels.
-We wanted the main executable to implement OS features including multitasking, task prioritization, event-driven programming, memory management, and error handling.
+We wanted the main executable to implement OS features including  task scheduling, interrupt handling, memory management, and synchronization.
 We also wanted to provide a user-friendly interface to view the sensor data by using a serial monitor.

 ## Significance and Novelty of the Project
 Wildfires pose a significant global threat, causing loss of life, destruction of property, and environmental damage.
 Timely detection of wildfire conditions can help mitigate these risks.
 Embedded systems are ideal for such applications because of their low cost, scalability, and energy efficiency.